classic-k/Udacity-Projects/project 3/README.md

 Staging Branch: Action worflow is triggered by push.
 Workflow create a PR on main, approve the PR and merge.
 Main branch workflow build images and deploy to docker hub using the commit sha as tag for the images.

+<h3> Logging </h3>
+Udagram-Feed and Udagram-User APIs use a logger middle ware to log requests Autheneticated are assigned request ID by the middleware.

 ## Screenshots

 <div>